Manage your drone business with PilotLedger — the all-in-one platform for commercial UAS operators.

 Applicable Federal Regulations

-All commercial drone pilots in Minnesota must comply with FAA Part 107 Small UAS Rule in addition to state requirements.
+Commercial drone operations in Minnesota must comply with FAA Part 107 rules

 Remote ID Compliance

-All drone operators must comply with FAA Remote ID requirements effective September 2023.
+All registered drones must comply with Remote ID requirements

 For complete federal regulations, see our Federal Regulations page.